What does this recipe do?

 }

-It provides to the web browser several information about the website and how to use it outside of the browser, like a native application.
-It also gives some information about the website's design, like the background color or the icon to use when adding the website to the home screen - some browsers even use this information to customize the way the website is integrated the browser's UI:
+This file provides the web browser with several pieces of information about the website and how to use it outside the browser, much like a native application.
+It includes design information, like the background color or the icon to use when adding the website to the home screen - some browsers even use this information to customize how the website is integrated into the browser's user interface:

-If you want to provide a more app-like experience to your users, you should consider serving a Web App Manifest file on your website.
-This file can help you customize the way your website is displayed in the browser, add it to the user's home screen, and provide offline access to the website.
-Serving a Web App Manifest file is especially useful if your website is a Progressive Web App (PWA) or if you want to provide a more immersive experience to your users.
+If you want to offer your users an immersive experience, you should consider serving a Web App Manifest file on your website.
+It's not a very complicated step and involves no risk.
+Furthermore, this file can help you customize your website's display in the browser, add it to the user's home screen, and provide offline access to the website.

-At least, adding a Web App Manifest file to your website is a good practice, as it provides useful information to browsers and other user agents about your web application.
-This can help improve the user experience and make your website more app-like - see it like a bookmark on the user's home screen, with a custom icon and a custom color.
+In any case, adding a Web App Manifest file to your website is a good practice, as it provides useful information to browsers and other user agents about your web application.
+In short, there is generally no reason to go without a Web App Manifest.

-Which information are shared in a Web App Manifest?
+What information is shared in a Web App Manifest?

-Other websites provide a comprehensive reference about the Web App Manifest file and its properties, like the MDN Web Docs.
-Here is a list of the most common properties that can be found in a Web App Manifest file:
+Various sources provide a complete reference on the Web App Manifest file and its properties, such as the Mozilla Developer Network.
+Here is a list of the most common properties found in a Web App Manifest file:

 • name: The name of the web application.

 • short_name: A short name for the web application.
-Is should usually be less than 12 characters to fit on the user's home screen.
+It should generally be less than 12 characters to fit on the user's home screen.

 • description: A description of the web application.

-• icons: An array of icons to use for the web application.
+• icons: An array of icons to be used for the web application.

-• theme_color: The color of the browser's UI when the web application is launched.
+• theme_color: The color of the browser's user interface when the web application is launched.

 • background_color: The color of the splash screen when the web application is launched.

-• display: The display mode of the web application (e.g., fullscreen, standalone, minimal-ui, browser).
+• display: The display mode for the web application (e.g., fullscreen, standalone, minimal-ui, browser).

 • start_url: The URL to load when the web application is launched.

-• scope: The navigation scope of the web application, i.e., the set of URLs that the web application can navigate to.
+• scope: The navigation scope of the web application, i.e., the set of URLs that the web app can navigate to.

-• orientation: The default orientation of the web application (e.g., portrait, landscape).
+• orientation: The default orientation for the web application (e.g., portrait, landscape).

-• related_applications: A list of related applications that provide functionality similar to the web application, such as native applications.
+• related_applications: A list of related applications that provide similar functionality to the web application, such as native apps.

-The cool thing is, defining a Web App Manifest file is a quite simple task, as it is just a JSON file that you have to create and serve on your website.
-The most difficult part is to define the right properties to provide the best user experience to your users.
+The great thing is that defining a Web App Manifest file is a fairly simple task, as it's just a JSON file that you need to create and serve on your website.
+The hardest part is defining the right properties to offer the best experience to your users.

 How to install this recipe on my website with redirection.io?